Dynamic Performance Analytics: Handling of non-linear aggregation

 The performance analytics in this blog is an example of a non-linear calculation, a problem that we deal with everyday – check my other blog posts on Value-at-Risk and other calculations.

-If it is not possible to pre-compute the metric for any possible slice of data, give atoti a try, as it enables quick recalculation of complex measures based on user query.
+If it is not possible to pre-compute the metric for any possible slice of data, give Atoti a try, as it enables quick recalculation of complex measures based on user query.

 Like this post ?
 Please share